NaimAyat/UCLA_CS181/Lecture2.md

   * Prefix ≡ r is a prefix of w, rs is a prefix of w, rst is a prefix of w (but not a proper prefix)
   * Suffix ≡ t is a suffix of w, st is a suffix of w, rst is a suffix of w (but not a proper suffix)
   * Proper substring / prefix / suffix: not the entire string
+* ε is a prefix, suffix, and substring of every string over any alphabet ∑
+  * ε is a substring of itself, but is not a proper substring of itself